Curtis Falls is one of the best waterfalls on the Gold Coast which can be explored via an easy walking trail.

-The Curtis Falls track is a combination of stone steps, dirt trails, wooden boardwalks and concrete bridges that will lead you through the lush rainforest that makes up Tamborine National Park.
+The track own to the falls is a combination of stone steps, dirt trails, wooden boardwalks, and concrete bridges that will lead you through the lush rainforest that makes up Tamborine National Park.

-Follow the signs to Curtis Falls which is a short 10-15 minute easy walk from the parking lot and there a number of viewpoints along the way that offer spectacular views of the rainforest and the canopy above.
+Follow the signs to the falls which is a short 10-15 minute easy walk from the parking lot and there a number of viewpoints along the way that offer spectacular views of the rainforest and the canopy above.

-If you wish to visit Curtis Falls plus venture along the Lower Creek Circuit as well, it’s an easy 1.6km return walk that takes no more than 1.5 hours including stops to go swimming and take photos.
+If you wish to venture along the Lower Creek Circuit as well, it’s an easy 1.6km return walk that takes no more than 1.5 hours including stops to go swimming and take photos.

 On the way to the falls

 At the base of Curtis Waterfall

-When you come to a T-section in the trail, you will see a signpost that says Curtis Falls 105m to the left and Lower Circuit Trail 1.6km return to the right.
+When you come to a T-section in the trail, you will see a signpost that says Curtis Waterfall 105m to the left and Lower Circuit Trail 1.6km return to the right.

-I recommend turning left at this point, which will lead you right into the natural amphitheater at the base of Curtis Falls, then come back to this point and follow the signs for the Lower Creek Circuit trail.
+I recommend turning left at this point, which will lead you right into the natural amphitheater at the base of the falls, then come back to this point and follow the signs for the Lower Creek Circuit trail.

-When you arrive at the viewpoint and first lay eyes on Curtis Falls Mount Tamborine, you will be in awe!
-Tropical ferns and hanging vines envelop Curtis Falls and a fallen-over tree trunk lies on one side of the basin.
+When you arrive at the viewpoint and first lay eyes on the falls, you will be in awe!
+Tropical ferns and hanging vines envelop the waterfall and a fallen-over tree trunk lies on one side of the basin.